Why the breakout director of the Oscar-nominated short "Bao" gave her sweet dumpling a dark twist.

 Domee Shi: I’m an only child, and ever since I was little, my mom and my dad have treated me like their precious little dumpling.
 They’ve always coddled me, made sure I did all my homework, joined all the clubs; provided everything for me but also kept me really close.
 I wanted to explore that relationship and look at it from the point of view that I’m not as familiar with: the overprotective parent.

 Food in general is also just a huge part of my family, of all Chinese families—it’s how we communicate with each other.
 It’s how my parents show their affection for me.
-They don’t say ‘I love you,’ but they’ll ask “Have I eaten yet?
+They don’t say ‘I love you,’ but they’ll ask “Have you eaten yet?
 Eat more.
 You look too thin, or you look too fat.’
 And I really wanted to just explore that food language of love…and my love of dark fairy tales, like the little gingerbread man.
 In many cultures, you see these fairy tales of people who get a chance at parenthood when they find a baby boy or a girl in a flower, bamboo shoot, or a peach, and I wanted to put a modern spin on that.

 MJ: Speaking of dark fairy tales, there is—spoiler alert—a surprise twist.
 The doted-upon dumpling is eventually eaten by its mother.
 Why did you decide to go in that direction?